RagdollPhysics/zonebuilder/readme.md

-<h1>Introduction</h1>
+<h1>ZoneBuilder</h1>
-Zonebuilder is a tool that was designed to aid in the creation of custom assets for the Fourth Infity Ward Iteration of a certain popular FPS series.
+Zonebuilder helps create custom assets for fourth-generation FPS titles developed by Infinity Ward.

-<h1>Setup</h1>
+<h2>Setup</h2>
-The first step to making your custom assets is to setup your development forlder correctly.
-I recommend simply extracting the program directly into your game folder.
-This will help with most of the setup.
-You need a full game installation for the program to work as it requires many game files to work.
+Setup the development folder by extracting the ZoneBuilder into the game folder.
+Having the ZoneBuilder directory within the game's folders will help with the setup.
+The process requires a full game installation for the program to work as ZoneBuild works with the game files.

-<h2>Folder Structure</h2>
+<h3>Folder Structure</h3>
-This is the basic folder structure that needs to exist in your game folder.
-If you extracted the program directly into your game folder then this should already be set up for you.
-It also includes an example asset (weapon model with anims) for you to test with.
+Extracting the program directly into the game folder will include the proper folder structure.
+The extracted files include an example asset (weapon model with animations) to test with.

 + /zone_source
     + *.csv files